Nibuja05/dota_ability_transformer/README.md

 -   Now you can add properties to your ability class to define its features:

-`BaseProperties` Defines basic KV values for an ability.
+`BaseProperties` - Defines basic KV values for an ability.
 This includes the abilities behavior, texture, etc.

-`SpecialValues` Defines special values of your ability.
+`SpecialValues` - Defines special values of your ability.
 Any name can be chosen and the value can either be a **number**, an **array of numbers** or an **special object**.

-`CustomProperties` Defines custom properties you want to add to your ability KV.
+`CustomProperties` - Defines custom properties you want to add to your ability KV.

-`SkipAbility` If this is true, the transformer will skip this ability and generate no KV file for it.
+`SkipAbility` - If this is true, the transformer will skip this ability and generate no KV file for it.

 # Example usage

-Here is an example on how to use it on an ability class:
+Here is an example on how to use it on an ability class.

+**Please note, that you can only use enums and literal values.
+As the code does not run on lua side, all computed values are ignored!**

 ```ts
 @registerAbility()